Wall Street Pummels Valley National Bancorp (VLY) After Recent Earnings Report

 Citigroup gave a rating of “Sell” to VLY, setting the target price at $7 in the report published on June 17th of the previous year.

-During the last 5 trading sessions, VLY rose by +0.15%, which changed the moving average for the period of 200-days by +93.62% in comparison to the 20-day moving average, which settled at $13.35.
-In addition, Valley National Bancorp saw 33.95% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, VLY fell by -2.15%, which changed the moving average for the period of 200-days by +84.49% in comparison to the 20-day moving average, which settled at $13.20.
+In addition, Valley National Bancorp saw 30.56% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading